Daven00/hazards-to-attributes/README.md

 Then, what follows `Request:` is the attribute that should be used in an XACML request among the environment attributes.

 Finally, what follows `Policy:` is the attribute that can be used in an XACML policy.
-This utility, uses the functions `integer-greater-than` and `integer-one-and-only`, but these can be customized as needed.
+This utility uses the functions `integer-greater-than` and `integer-one-and-only`, but these can be customized as needed.

 Note that the value of the attribute is set to `1..10`, which is invalid for an integer.
 This is intended to suggest that the accepted values are in the range [1,10].
 It has to be customized when creating either the XACML request or the policy.

 ## Attributes types
-Within the ontology, some hazards have a riskScore and some do not.
+Within the ontology, some hazards are characterized by a riskScore and some are not.

 The hazards with a riskScore, such as `FireHazard`, are translated to XACML attributes of type `integer`.